Charles Lewis Tiffany: Biography

 Tiffany was born on February 15, 1812, in Killingly, Connecticut, the son of Chloe (Draper) and Comfort Tiffany.
 Tiffany was educated at a district school and an academy in Plainfield, Connecticut.
 Starting at the age of fifteen, he helped manage a small general store founded by his father, the owner of a cotton-manufacturing company.
 He later worked at the office of his father's mill.
-The Tiffany family descended from the immigrant Squire Humphrey Tiffany (England, 1630-Swansea, Massachusetts, 1685), who had lived in the Massachusetts Bay Colony since 1660.
+The Tiffany family descended from the immigrant Squire Humphrey Tiffany (England, 1630 – Swansea, Massachusetts, 1685), who had lived in the Massachusetts Bay Colony since 1660.

 In 1837, with $1,000 borrowed from his father, Tiffany and a school friend, John B. Young, set up a small stationery and gift shop in New York City.
 Their first day in business brought only $4.98 in sales, but two years later they were still in business, selling glassware, porcelain, cutlery, clocks, and jewelry.
 The store expanded in 1841, when the owners changed its name to Tiffany, Young, and Ellis.
 The store established a reputation for selling only the finest goods and specialized in Bohemian glass and porcelain.
 It also began manufacturing its own jewelry.
+Tiffany pioneered several retail innovations, including the introduction of the first retail catalog in the United States in 1845, known as the Blue Book, which is considered the first direct-mail catalog to bring fine jewelry to American doorsteps.
 In 1848, when political unrest in Europe depreciated the market in precious stones, Tiffany invested heavily in diamonds, which were sold at a great profit a few years later.